Tractability and Phase Transitions in Endogenous Network Formation

 Define the following probability distribution over the space of networks:

 Dividing the previous expression by $\sum_{g' \in {\cal G}} e^{\Phi(g')}$, we have that

-Note that this corresponds to the detailed balance condition for the network formation process, since the only non-zero transition probabilities correspond to pairs of networks that differ by only one link.
-Satisfying detailed balance implies that $\tilde{\pi}$ is a stationary distribution of the Markov chain.
-By Lemma \ref{lem:gen_conv}, there is a unique stationary distribution of the process, which means that $\Tilde{\pi}$ is the unique stationary distribution.
-Since $\Tilde{\pi}$ satisfies the detailed balance condition, we conclude that the process is reversible.
+so the process is reversible.
+Additionally, satisfying detailed balance implies that $\tilde{\pi}$ is the unique stationary distribution of the Markov chain.

-\item \textit{Reversibility of the process implies existence of $\Phi$:} Since the switching probabilities are non-degenerate, by Lemma \ref{lem:gen_conv}, there exists a unique non-degenerate stationary distribution $\pi$ to which the system converges.
+\item \textit{Reversibility of the process implies existence of the potential:} Recall that under Assumption \ref{A:T1EV}, there exists a unique non-degenerate stationary distribution $\pi$ to which the system converges.
 If the process is reversible, it satisfies the detailed balance condition: